Key facts about Confederate General James Longstreet.

 - Military officer, public official

 - Maria Louisa Garland (1848), Helen Dortch, (1897)

 Place of Death:

 - Alta Vista Cemetery, Gainesville, Georgia

-- James Longstreet was born in Edgefield District, South Carolina, January 8, 1821 while his mother was visiting his mother-in-law.
+- James Longstreet was born in Edgefield District, South Carolina, on January 8, 1821, while his mother was visiting his mother-in-law.

 - James Longstreet was the fifth child and third son of James and Mary Ann Dent Longstreet.

 - James Longstreet’s parents owned a cotton plantation in northeast Georgia.

 - James Longstreet’s father gave him the nickname, “Pete,” when he was a boy.